-Whether you absolutely loathe your property, or you simply don’t want to manage it, you’ll need to pass it on to someone who’s willing to take on the responsibility.
+Whether you absolutely loathe your investment properties, or you simply want to sell a property that’s driving you nuts, you’ll need to pass it on to someone who’s willing to take on the responsibility.

 Thankfully for you, people are always looking to pick up property – either to manage themselves, or to live in.
 Once you’ve gone through the process of getting your property ready to sell, it’s time to consider how you want to sell it.

-There are several ways you can approach the selling process, and some of them are easier than others.
+There are several ways you can approach selling a rental property, and some of them are easier than others.

 Selling your unwanted rental will come down to two main routes: